I’ve written 50 articles for elephant journal.

 I’ve spoken of my disorders, molestation, sex, relationships and divorce.
 Some may perceive my articles as ‘airing dirty laundry.’
 I believe I share my life openly, transparently without shame, in order to help others know they are not alone in their thoughts, feelings or actions.
 Knowing we are not alone is the catalyst for growth, healing and transformation.

-On the eve before my 34th birthday, I’m spending time reflecting on my life and the past year.
+On the eve of my 31st birthday, I’m spending time reflecting on my life and the past year.
 My goal for the year to come is to continue shedding all the thoughts and conditioned beliefs that continue to hold me back.

 I write this piece not only for myself, but for my daughters and all women.